techrupt/JenkinsTest/README.md

-This Project is just for Jenkins Demonstration.
+This Project is just   sdkhsj for Jenkins Demonstration.